Tan Chai Ho

 Tan Chai Ho (陳財和 (陈财和, Chén Cáihé, Tân Châi-hô); born 7 February 1949) was Deputy Minister of Ministry of Home Affairs (Malaysia) from 29 March 2004 to 26 February 2008.
-He was a Member of Parliament of (P124) Bandar Tun Razak in Wilayah Persekutuan (Federal Territory) of Malaysia) representing the Barisan Nasional coalition for 3 terms until he lost to Tan Sri Abdul Khalid Ibrahim of Parti Keadilan Rakyat (PKR) in the 2008 general election.
+He was a member of parliament of (P124) Bandar Tun Razak in Wilayah Persekutuan (Federal Territory) of Malaysia) representing the Barisan Nasional coalition for 3 terms until he lost to Tan Abdul Khalid Ibrahim of Parti Keadilan Rakyat (PKR) in the 2008 general election.
 He subsequently announced that he will retire from politics prior to the 2013 general election.